 You'll also notice more aggressive exhaust sounds on cold starts and heavy throttle.
 The nice thing about S58 downpipes is that the engine sounds stock-like once it's warmed up.
 You hardly notice a difference on warm idle or cruising around.
 However, dig into the throttle and the M3/M4 will offer a louder, more aggressive exhaust note.

-Buy Here: Check back in the future.
+Buy Here: Check back soon!

 4. BMW S58 Fueling Mods

 Our main focus here is on ethanol (E85) blends.
 However, fueling is a topic that's best covered from a holistic point.
 Running higher quality fuels on twin turbo engines can unlock a lot of power.
 E85 generally offers the most impressive gains, but race gas and water-methanol injection are other great options.